aragon/use-wallet/README.md

 ### useWallet()

-Returns an object representing the connected account (“wallet”), containing:
+This is the hook to be used throughought the app.
+It returns an object representing the connected account (“wallet”), containing:

 - `account`: the address of the account, or `null` when disconnected.
 - `activate(connectorId)`: call this function with a connector ID to “connect” to a provider (see above for the connectors provided by default).